Some open problems on multiple ergodic averages: Problems related to sequences arising from smooth functions

 \subsubsection{Hardy sequences evaluated at the primes}

-With $p_n$ we denote the $n$-th prime. \begin{problem} Let $c\in \R \setminus \Z$ be a positive real number.
-Show that the sequence $([p_n^c])$ is good for multiple recurrence and convergence of powers. \end{problem} Proving multiple recurrence is trivial when $c<1$ since in this case the sequence $([p_n^c])$ misses at most finitely many positive integer values.
-It is known that if $c\in \R\setminus \Z$ is positive, then the sequence of fractional parts $(\{p_n^c\})$ is equidistributed in the unit interval (see \cite{St74} or \cite{Wo75} for $c<1$ and \cite{Leit76} for $c>1$).
-Probably the techniques used to prove these equidistribution results suffice to prove $1$-recurrence and $1$-convergence (it suffices to show that the sequence $(\{p_n^c\alpha\})$ is equidistributed in the unit interval for every non-zero $\alpha\in \R$), but the problem is open for $\ell$-recurrence and $\ell$-convergence when $\ell\geq 2$.
+With $p_n$ we denote the $n$-th prime. \begin{problem} Let $c$ be a positive non-integer.
+Show that the sequence $([p_n^c])$ is good for multiple recurrence and convergence of powers. \end{problem} Proving multiple recurrence is known when $c<1$ since in this case the range of the sequence $([p_n^c])$ misses at most finitely many positive integer values.
+It is known that if $c$ is a positive non-integer, then the sequence of fractional parts $(\{p_n^c\})$ is equidistributed in $[0,1]$ (see \cite{St74} or \cite{Wo75} for $c<1$ and \cite{Leit76} for $c>1$).
+Probably the techniques used to prove these equidistribution results also gives $1$-recurrence and $1$-convergence (it suffices to show that the sequence $(\{p_n^c\alpha\})$ is equidistributed in the unit interval for every non-zero $\alpha\in \R$), but the problem is open for $\ell$-recurrence and $\ell$-convergence when $\ell\geq 2$.